WSU-kduncan/cs2900-eording/project4.md

 sudo podman network inspect test-network

 Here, you can make a new network then and run it to BRIDGE, by default.

+## Investigate Vulnerability Scanners

+### dockerfile linter: